Franco Zuculini

-Franco Zuculini (born 5 September 1990) is an Argentine footballer who plays as a defensive midfielder for Italian club SPAL.
+Franco Zuculini (born 5 September 1990) is an Argentine footballer who plays as a defensive midfielder.

 Club career

 Racing Club

 Born in La Rioja, Zuculini made his professional debut with Racing Club de Avellaneda on 13 April 2008 at not yet 18, starting in a 1–0 home win against Arsenal de Sarandí for the Primera División championship.

 He appeared in 29 league matches and scored two goals in his first full season, helping his team narrowly avoid relegation.

 Hoffenheim

 On 26 June 2009, Zuculini signed with TSG 1899 Hoffenheim in Germany.
 He appeared in only seven Bundesliga games during his short spell, scoring on 24 October in a 3–0 home victory over 1.
 FC Nürnberg after coming on as a second half substitute.

 Subsequently, Zuculini began a series of loans which saw him appear for Genoa C.F.C. in Italy, former club Racing and Spain's Real Zaragoza.